 In the audit report, the municipality's auditor explains any errors and deficiencies in the municipality's accounts and administration in the expenditure areas where the municipality can claim state reimbursement.
 The audit report also contains information on significant matters which may have given rise to audit observations.

-The Ministry of Social Affairs and Senior Citizens also has a guidance obligation towards the municipalities and the municipal auditors.
+The Ministry of Social Affairs, Housing and Senior Citizens also has a guidance obligation towards the municipalities and the municipal auditors.
 The Ministry's guidance includes questions regarding the Financial Order and the financing regulations in the Services and Day Care Acts.